 Get response within 24 hours

-The list of essential documents required for Professional Tax Registration is given below:
+The list of essential necessary papers required for Professional Tax Registration is given below:

 - Application Form

 - In case the applicant is a Company, the company's COI, AOA & MOA, and PAN.
 (Attested by the Director).

 - Address proof and Identity proof of all directors, along with the passport size photo

 - Bank account details of the Company along with a bank statement and cancelled cheque.

 - Proof of Registered Office can be a rent agreement in the case of rented property, NOC from the owner.

 - Board Resolution in case of a company-and the Declaration of consent by the concerned Partner In case of Partnership along with Salary and attendance register.